-This plan is an opportunity to demonstrate your strong interest in MICA to the admissions committee.
+This plan is binding and provides an opportunity to demonstrate your strong interest in MICA to the admissions committee.
 Typically, the Early Decision application pool is smaller than the Early Action or Regular Decision pools.
 The advantage of applying Early Decision is that, if admitted, it allows you to conclude your college search early in your senior year.

 Early Decision applicants are eligible to receive their financial aid award if they have completed the FAFSA by this deadline.

 |November 15, 2020||Early Decision Financial Aid Online Application and FAFSA deadline to receive an estimated award with the admission decision|

 |December 15, 2020||Admission and early estimated Financial Aid package mailed|

 |February 1, 2021||Candidate Reply Date: tuition and housing deposits due|